csjiangwm/OCR-standard/README.md

 ## Test
 Download the CTPN model from [BaiduyunDisk](https://pan.baidu.com/s/1CGwxKrJr5gtznGtM05Y4HA) with extract code: "48j2"<br>
-Download the CRNN model from from [BaiduyunDisk](https://pan.baidu.com/s/1wTM-mBX0Beg-xkLZuhLwog) with extract code: "2yww"<br>
+Download the CRNN model from [BaiduyunDisk](https://pan.baidu.com/s/1wTM-mBX0Beg-xkLZuhLwog) with extract code: "2yww"<br>
-Or download the DenseNet model from from [BaiduyunDisk](https://pan.baidu.com/s/1qUJ4NNY2tKGE0ll_QGuGXA) with extract code: "uafx"<br>
+Or download the DenseNet model from [BaiduyunDisk](https://pan.baidu.com/s/1qUJ4NNY2tKGE0ll_QGuGXA) with extract code: "uafx"<br>
-If you want to detect the text direction and rotate your image, you should download the VGG model from from [BaiduyunDisk](https://pan.baidu.com/s/1L14LJYmkU37S-aAXl06CAg) with extract code: "ass4".
+If you want to detect the text direction and rotate your image, you should download the VGG model from [BaiduyunDisk](https://pan.baidu.com/s/1L14LJYmkU37S-aAXl06CAg) with extract code: "ass4".
 Note that this VGG model can only detect 0, 90, 180, 270 degrees.<br>

 ```Bash
 python ctpn_crnn.py --CTPN_MODEL your_ctpn_path \